 - Wide variety of materials to choose from

-- No need to do tooling for concept part or research study parts
+- No need to do tooling for the concept part or research study parts

 - Part can be printed very quickly compared to the regular production part